 Instructions

-- Remove the beans from the edamame pods and peel off the thin skin that covers them.
+- Remove the beans from the edamame pods, then peel off the thin skin covering each bean.

-- Add shiratamako with sugar in a bowl and knead while adding water little by little.
-If the dough doesn't come together, add a small amount of water (about ½ Tbsp) and adjust until the dough comes together properly.
+- Put shiratamako in a bowl and knead it while gradually adding water.
+If the dough doesn't come together, add a small extra amount of water (about ½ Tbsp) and continue adjusting until it forms properly.

 Notes

 - You can store it in the refrigerator for up to 2 days.
-However, it is recommended to eat it as soon as possible, as it loses its texture over time.
+However, it is best to enjoy it on the same day it is made, as the texture tends to deteriorate over time.
+There are also ways to preserve the texture, though they may slightly affect the flavor.